dorefikasol/try-one/docs/source/index.rst

 ===================================

 Halo.
 How to add space plz help
+.. note: :
+   oh i see, it is more simple than i imagine.

 It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.